brettski74/Milton/README.md

 ### Temperature Control

-The control algorithms vary in there precision, need for calibration and sensitivity to mis-calibration.
+The control algorithms vary in their precision, need for calibration and sensitivity to mis-calibration.
 All of them rely on a properly calibrated temperature prediction model.
 Without good temperature prediction, you cannot hope to do good control.
 Note that raw measurements are often noisy which complicates control.
 You want a good prediction model for the noise filtering it provides.

 There are three main control strategies currently available in Milton.